Liz Biden, CEO, The Royal Portfolio

 Anchalika Kijkanakorn, Founder & MD Akaryn Hotel Group

 The visionary founder and Managing Director of Akaryn Hospitality Management Services (AHMS) is the woman who brought the concept of ‘boutique’ hotels to Thailand.
-She turned her family beachside property into the first of what has become a stable of exceptional luxury retreats which now include: AKARYN Samui Resort & Spa, akyra Chura Samui, Aleenta Phuket-Phang Nga, Aleenta Hua Hin-Pranburi, and the just opened Akyra Manor Chiang Mai.
+She turned her family beachside property into the first of what has become a stable of exceptional luxury retreats which now include: AKARYN Samui Resort & Spa, akyra Chura Samui, Aleenta Phuket-Phang Nga, Aleenta Hua Hin-Pranburi, and Akyra Manor Chiang Mai.
 Next up is AKARYN Koh Krabeay Retreat & Spa, which sees Kijanakorn team up with legendary designer Kenzo.
 Kijkanakorn is also the first female, and the first Asian, Chairman of Small Luxury Hotels of the World (SLH) which represents more than 570 independent properties around the world.
-Last month she was also named has been named one of the ‘50 Heros of Philanthropy’ by Forbes Asia.
+Last month she was also named has been named one of the ‘50 Heroes of Philanthropy’ by Forbes Asia.

 Anchalika says … ‘I think all hotels should have timeless design…I create hotels that fit the place where I want to be’.
 Read More.